Create email campaigns

 Use custom recipient

-If you're going to use this feature and send an email to someone other than the original customer, it's best to set the identity tracking setting to "none."
+If you send an email to someone other than the original customer, set the identity tracking setting to "none."
 This prevents the cookie from being merged with the original customer if the recipient clicks something in the email.

-• Every profile is tied to one "email" property.
-This is the standard property used for a customer, assuming one person will only have one email for communication.
+Every profile is tied to one "email" property.
+This is the standard property used for a customer.
+It assumes one person will only have 1 email for communication.

 Important

-Unless you have other requirements where you need to send the email to a value other than the one stored in the email property, don't use custom recipient.
+Don't use custom recipient unless you have specific requirements.
+Only use it to send emails to a value other than the one stored in the email property.

-• Since "email" is our "reserved" attribute, all consent management flows are tied to it.
+Since email is a reserved attribute, all consent management flows are tied to it.
 This means consent isn't followed if you use a secondary email.

-• You can use Jinja in both "Recipient's email address" and "Recipient's name to display" fields.
-These fields can only hold one property and not a list.
+You can use Jinja in both "Recipient's email address" and "Recipient's name to display" fields.
+These fields can only hold one property, not a list.

 Warning about custom email recipient